sempruijs/coding-with-eyes-closed/README.md

 2. Change content of the markdown file as you wish.
 3. Commit the changes
 4. Open a pull request
 5. Wait for the checks to pass.
-The buildpipeline checks for spell mistakes and if the website can be deployed.
+The build pipeline checks for spell mistakes and if the website can be deployed.
 If the checks do not pass, check the log if you didn't made a spell mistake.
 6. Wait for me to approve your pull request.

 ##### NixOS